Neaetha wesolowskae: Description

 The female has a similar carapace, although smaller at 0.86 mm long and 0.74 mm wide.
-The carapace is brown and has black areas near the eyes like the male but is covered in brown as well as white scales.
+Its carapace is brown and has black areas near the eyes like the male but is covered in brown as well as white scales.
 White scales can also be found on the brown clypeus, which has longer bristles as well.
-The sternum and chelicerae are light brown and brown respectively like the male but the labium is darker.
-The legs are slightly lighter than the male.
-The abdomen is more clearly different, as it is both smaller, measuring 0.97 mm in length and between 0.72 mm in width, and has a pattern of darker spots on a yellow background.
-The spinnerets also differ, being light brown.
+Its sternum and chelicerae are light brown and brown respectively like the male but the labium is darker.
+Its abdomen is more clearly different, as it is both smaller, measuring 0.97 mm in length and between 0.72 mm in width, and has a pattern of darker spots on a yellow background.
+Its spinnerets also differ, being light brown, and its legs are slightly lighter than the male's.

-The females of the genus are generally hard to distinguish.
+The females of the genus are generally hard to distinguish from others in the genus.
 However, the copulatory organs on Neaetha wesolowskae are distinctive.
-The epigyne is large with a characteristic central pocket.
+Its epigyne is large with a characteristic central pocket.
 This species has distinctive ovoid, rather than crescent-shaped, copulatory openings that lead to very short copulatory ducts.
-The spermathecae, or receptacles, are as long as they are wide and sclerotized.
-The spider is particular similar to Neaetha tomkovichi, differing in the having a larger pocket on the epigyne and the way that the spermathecae are separated rather than together.
+Its spermathecae, or receptacles, are as long as they are wide and sclerotized.
+The spider is particular similar to Neaetha tomkovichi, differing in the having a larger pocket on the epigyne and the way that its spermathecae are separated rather than together.

 Distribution and habitat

-The species is endemic to Thailand.
+Neaetha spiders are generally found in southern Europe and Africa, and only occasionally in Asia.
+This species is one of that small number and is endemic to Thailand.
+It is similar to species found in Azerbaijan, Crete, Greece, India North Macedonia, Turkey and across Europe.
 The male holotype of the species was found in the Kanchanaburi province in 1979.
 The female paratype was found in Chonburi province during the same year.
-This is the most easterly that the genus has been observed.
+This is the most easterly that any spider in the genus has been observed.
 The species lives in rainforests.